 More than two-thirds of adults spent at least two hours a day watching TV or using a computer and there is now growing evidence to suggest that sitting or lying down for long periods of time has a negative impact on health.

-The good news is there are lots of little interventions you can make to create big changes in your health and wellbeing.
+The good news is there are lots of little interventions you can make to create big changes in your health and wellbeing and maintain motivation.

-Dave Mercer, Wellbeing Personal Trainer, from Nuffield Health shares his top tips:
+Dave Mercer, Wellbeing Personal Trainer, from Nuffield Health shares his top fitness tips:

-If you are starting from scratch, you need to make sure you don’t overdo it.
-Ease yourself into a routine, starting at a high intensity may increase the risk of injury and could put you off your routine.
+If you are only just starting your fitness journey, you need to make sure you don’t overdo it.
+Ease yourself into an exercise routine, starting at a high intensity may increase the risk of injury and could put you off your routine.

 If you find it tough to keep motivated to begin with, don’t worry, this is normal.
 Make sure to take mental notes of your progression, as you keep going then you will notice it getting easier and easier.
 As you start to see results, this will hopefully give you the motivation to keep going, try new things and push yourself to another level.